• Skip to primary navigation

 Stuff and roll the grape leaves

-• In a large bowl, mix the rice, scallions, dill, mint, and tomato (with its juices) with ½ cup olive oil, a generous pinch of salt, and some freshly ground pepper.
+• In a large bowl, mix the rice, scallions, dill, mint, fennel, and tomato (with its juices) with ยฝ cup olive oil, one teaspoon of sea salt, and some freshly ground pepper.

 • Line the bottom of a large pot with 3 layers of grape leaves.